Peter Firmin: Career

 Firmin was best known as half of the Smallfilms production company, active from 1958 to the late 1980s.
 Most of Smallfilms' animation work was produced in a barn on Firmin's land in Blean near Canterbury in Kent.
 Firmin made the sets, puppets and backdrops for the programmes, often also contributing to making sound and visual effects during filming.

 In addition to his work with Oliver Postgate, Firmin made other puppets and children's programmes.
 In 1959, with his wife Joan, he devised a programme of nursery rhymes for Associated-Rediffusion, called The Musical Box, which used live cardboard animation and puppets.
 It was presented by Rolf Harris and then by Wally Whyton.

 In 1961, ITV commissioned another puppet.
-Olly Beak was a little owl made of chicken feathers stuck into a crocheted body.
+Ollie Beak was a little owl made of chicken feathers stuck into a crocheted body.
 He appeared on Smalltime, and was joined in 1962 by Fred Barker (a shaggy dog made for Postgate/Firmin 1961 production The Dog Watch) and in 1963 by Whiffles, an otter puppet, and Penelope, another owl.

 With Ivan Owen, Firmin co-created the TV puppet Basil Brush in 1962.
 He made the first puppet for The Three Scampies, using a real fox brush, lending the correct name for a fox’s tail to the puppet character.

-For the UK's Decimal Day (15 February 1971), Muskit reappeared with Firmin and made a trip to the shops in a BBC TV schools' programme.
+For the UK's Decimal Day (15 February 1971), Muskit, a character created by Firmin for Pippin comic, appeared with Firmin and made a trip to the shops in a BBC TV schools' programme.

 Firmin continued to work as an illustrator.
 He wrote and illustrated many books of Smallfilms characters, as well as children's books of his own devising and books for adults including Vita Sackville-West's poetry (ISBN 9780863502729) and Seeing Things, Postgate's autobiography (ISBN 978-1847678416).